Mermaid: Origins

 The siren of Ancient Greek mythology became conflated with mermaids during the medieval period.
 Some European Romance languages still use cognate terms for siren to denote the mermaid, e.g., French sirène and Spanish and Italian sirena.

-Some commentators have sought to trace origins further back into § Ancient Middle Eastern mythology.

 Sirens

 In the early Greek period, the sirens were conceived of as human-headed birds, but by the classical period, the Greeks sporadically depicted the siren as part fish in art.

 Medieval sirens as mermaids

 The siren's part-fish appearance became increasingly popular during the Middle Ages.
-And the traits of the classical sirens, such as using their beautiful song as a lure as told by Homer, has often been transferred to mermaids.
+The traits of the classical sirens, such as using their beautiful song as a lure as told by Homer, have often been transferred to mermaids.

-These change of the medieval siren from bird to fish were thought by some to be the influence of Teutonic myth, later expounded in literary legends of Lorelei and Undine; though a dissenting comment is that parallels are not limited to Teutonic culture.
+This change of the medieval siren from bird to fish were thought by some to be the influence of Germanic myth, later expounded in literary legends of Lorelei and Undine; though a dissenting comment is that parallels are not limited to Teutonic culture.